centuryglass/IntraPaint/doc/tool_guide.md

 4. **Brush color button**:  Opens a color dialog to change brush color.
 5. **Brush pattern dropdown**: Choose between a few basic brush fill patterns.
 6. **Tablet pen pressure controls**:  These controls are only visible after IntraPaint first detects a connected drawing tablet.
 Pen pressure can be connected to any combination of size, opacity, and hardness, to scale those values down as pressure decreases.
+7. **Antialiasing checkbox**:  When checked, extra smoothing will be applied to jagged pixel edges when drawing.
+This is most useful when hardness is near 1.0.
-7. **"Draw in selection only" checkbox**:  When checked, the brush will only make changes within [selected](#selection-tools) content.
+8. **"Draw in selection only" checkbox**:  When checked, the brush will only make changes within [selected](#selection-tools) content.
-8. Examples of available brush settings.
+9. Examples of available brush settings.

 ---
 ### ![Eraser tool icon](./tool_icons/eraser_icon.png) Eraser tool (E)